-- 2.1 The organisation recognises its responsibility for the health, safety and welfare of its employees and therefore will provide employees with a safe working environment.
-All employees will be treated in a responsible and caring manner, and be encouraged to provide the highest standards of attendance possible. - 2.2 The organisation will lay down standards, provide outline procedural guidelines and ensure managers receive appropriate training for managing attendance and absence at work.
+2.1 The Association recognises its responsibility for the health, safety and welfare of its employees and therefore will provide employees with a safe working environment.

+All employees will be treated in a responsible and caring manner, and be encouraged to provide the highest standards of attendance possible.

+2.2 The Association will lay down standards, provide outline procedural guidelines and ensure managers receive appropriate training for managing attendance and absence at work.
 It is the responsibility of managers to identify and monitor the causes of absences and where possible to develop a programme of preventative measures.
-Employees will be afforded the opportunity to be accompanied by a trade union representative or a colleague at all stages of these procedures. - 2.3 All employees including trainees and apprentices will be made aware of the terms of this policy and will treated in a fair and consistent manner.
+Employees will be afforded the opportunity to be accompanied by a trade union representative or a colleague where appropriate.

+2.3 All employees including trainees and apprentices will be made aware of the terms of this policy and will be treated in a fair and consistent manner.
 All employees will be encouraged to seek help with any health issues they are experiencing, which are resulting in non-attendance at work.
-The organisation provides access to a personal healthcare plan which includes direct access to physiotherapy, chiropractic, health screening and 24 hour access to counselling services.
-Employees may seek assistance from Simplyhealth (Telephone Number 0800 975 3356).
+The Association provides access to a health screening and 24 hour access to counselling services.
+Employees may seek assistance from the company health plan provider Simplyhealth (telephone number